tomlagier/threejs-rubiks-cube/README.md

 npm install
 ```

-This will copy all dependencies from the npm registry into the `node_modules` directory in your project.
+The fist command will download any Ruby Gems needed for this project, the second will copy all dependencies from the npm registry into the `node_modules` directory in your project.

 ## Initializing the Submodule